 5.2.4 Freedom of Association and the Right to Collective Bargaining

-In several factories included in this research (33 suppliers), severe violations of the freedom of association and the right to collective bargaining were reported.
+In several factories, severe violations of the freedom of association and the right to collective bargaining were reported.
 At PIMES workers report that union organization is strictly discouraged by the management.